XeniaPietrzyk/PlantPlanner/README.md

 Every of them has its own characteristic.

 You can add, edit and delete plants.
-The ArrayList<> is a database where plants are stored.
+The ArrayList<> is a in-memory database where plants are stored.

 You can search plants by name or its fragment, type, characteristic or family.